UKCloud/documentation/articles/other/other-ref-idam.md

 The first step would be to find the ID of the user whose permissions you wish to edit.

-The below command will list all users you are entitled to manage with their IDs and usernames.
+The below command lists all users you are entitled to manage with their IDs and usernames.
 Take a note of your target user's ID.

 ```sh
 curl -s -H "Authorization: Bearer $token" https://idam.ukcloud.com/v1/users | jq -r '.[] | .id + " " + .username'